MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-382-Controlled-Substances-Alcohol-Use-Testing/subpart-D-Handling-Test-Results-Records-Retention-Confidentiality/section-382.401.md

 (v) Calibration documentation,

-(vi) Records related to the administration of the alcohol and controlled substances testing programs, and
+(vi) Records related to the administration of the alcohol and controlled substances testing program, including records of all driver violations, and

 (vii) A copy of each annual calendar year summary required by § 382.403.